jaredly/j2/core/elements/Readme.md

 These files contain:

-1. A grammar snippet, defining how to parse, from which Ast types are derived
+1. A grammar snippet, defining how to parse, from which Ast types are derived 1a.
+TESTS!
+Yes please, let's have the test cases ... hmm .... for all these fixture dealios be right in here.
+Hm that will make auto-updating the fixture strings a little tricky. but it shouldn't be tooo hard, right?
+Just a little in-place mischief.
 2. type definitions for the typed tree version of those Ast nodes, that are imported into  `typed-ast.ts`
 3. ToTast functions for going from Ast to Tast
 4. ToAst functions for going back